 - You will find the tendon of teres major crossing latissimus dorsi and inserting on the medial lip of the intertubercular groove of the humerus.

 - Locate the subscapularis muscle originating from the ventral surface of the scapula.

 - Follow it to its insertion on the lesser tubercle of the humerus proximal to latissimus dorsi and teres major.

 You will also be able to examine the triceps brachii running from the humerus and scapula to the olecranon process of the dorsal elbow.
 An important opening called the quadrangular space is formed by the inferior margin of the teres minor, the shaft of the humerus, the superior margin of teres major and the lateral margin of the long head of the triceps.
 The axillary nerve and posterior humeral circumflex artery pass through this space.
-Just below the quadrangular space sits the triangular interval formed by the inferior margin of the teres major, the humerus, and the long head of triceps.
-The radial nerve and deep brachial artery pass through this interval.
+Just below the quadrangular space sits the triangular interval formed by the inferior margin of the teres major, the humerus/lateral head of the triceps, and the long head of triceps.
+The radial nerve and deep brachial artery (profunda brachii) pass through this interval.
+Medial to the quadrangular space is the triangular space, which is formed by the inferior margin of the teres minor, the long head of the triceps, and the superior margin of the teres major.
+The circumflex scapular artery can be seen in this space.
 Nerves and vessels can be injured in these spaces.

 4. DELTOID GROUP

 The motor nerve for the deltoid group is the axillary nerve; one of the two terminal branches of the posterior cord of the brachial plexus.